nickvence/nickvence.github.io/pages/index.rst

 `Oak Ridge National Laboratories`_.
 During my first postdoc at `University of California Irvine`_, I used using machine learning to identify the phases of stem cells using the shape of their DNA.
-During my second postdoc at `Loma Linda University`_, I joined a translational research team creating a proton radiation to improve medical imaging (creating a proton computed tomography scanner) and pioneering radiosurgery using small animals models.
+During my second postdoc at `Loma Linda University`_, I joined a translational research team creating a proton computed tomography scanner (to improve treatment on cancer patients) and pioneering radiosurgery using small animals models.
 Later I joined a prosective dietary cohort (N=96,000) as a Data Analyst.

-I enjoyed each of the projects.
-They were inspiring and I learned much from each group.
+I enjoyed each project; they were inspiring and I learned much from each group.
 However, I began to realize a troubling trend (structural flaw) in the economics of grant-funded research: funding growth does not match the growth of new researchers -- newly-minted PhDs like myself.

-This imbalance means many groups run into funding snag where unexpected budget cuts or the inability to secure additional grants means personel can no longer be supported.
+This imbalance means groups periodically experience funding lapse where unexpected budget cuts or a grant shortage means personel can no longer be supported.
-Having identified the problem, I've decided to be part of the solution and remove myself from the funding race.
+Having identified the problem, I've decided to be part of the solution by removing myself from the funding race by working for buisiness supported by consumer demand.

 ---------------------